DShaneNYC/DHSGlyphText/README.txt

     constrainedToSize:(CGSize)size;
 - (BOOL)layoutInRect:(CGRect)rect;

-3) DHSGlyphLabel is a subclass of DHSGlyphLabelLine --> DHSGlyphLabelBase and is used for rendering text after it has been laid out by its retained DHSGlyphTypesetter.
+3) DHSGlyphLabel is the base class of DHSGlyphLabelLine which is used for rendering text after it has been laid out by its retained DHSGlyphTypesetter.
 The DHSGlyphLabel is responsible for setting the DHSGlyphTypesetter parameters, requesting the layout from the typesetter, then rendering the result using Core Graphics.
 It attempts to do these different parts as efficiently as possible by doing them only when changes to parameters are set or by using DHSCache classes to optionally store previous renderings.

 Additionally, DHSGlyphLabels help with localization by allowing a different font to be set for each locale.
 A default and system font can also be set for backup